Are Your Words Slowly Killing You?

 It’s incredibly easy to not manage our words and thoughts and drift into such a destructive vortex of negativity, which in turn leads to ever-decreasing levels of unhappiness.
 Dr John-Roger stated ‘You cannot afford the luxury of a negative thought.’
 (3) It takes more effort to think and speak positively.

-Consistent thoughts become implicit or embedded: those damaging implicit thought are the ones that are crucial to manage and yet: those are the thoughts that are the most difficult to access.
+Consistent thoughts become implicit or embedded: those damaging implicit thoughts are the ones that are crucial to manage and yet: those are the thoughts that are the most difficult to access.
 It is estimated that 80-90% of the mind works unconsciously (4).
 Therefore we have to find ways to affect and modify those implicit thoughts.

 One effective way is to learn to challenge our thoughts and language: when we find we are entertaining a negative thought process, we should interrupt that by reversing the sentiment.
 A simple example could be “I hate my car.
 It has so many dents and lots of rust, people give it funny looks.
 I wish I could afford a new one.”
 That could be reversed and replaced by “I’ve had this car for such a long time, but despite its dents and rust, it has served me well and gets me to places safely; and who cares what people think about it?
 I’m glad I don’t want to go into debt to buy a replacement”.